yostane/openidc_intro/README.md

-# Open ID Connect for the complete beginner
+# Open ID Connect and OAuth 2 and for the complete beginner

 - [Open ID Connect](#open-id-connect)
   - [Introduction](#introduction)